Find a Degree

-The communicative disorders and deaf education degree (BS) is available online through USU-Online for students who are unable to attend classes on campus.
+The communicative disorders and deaf education degree (BS) is available online for students who are unable to attend classes on campus.
 The online and on-campus programs cannot be combined.
 Students should consult with the Communicative Disorders and Deaf Education Department advisor before beginning the program.

 With a bachelor’s degree in communicative disorders and deaf education, students may be qualified for the following careers:

 - Clinical aide

 - Assistant in clinical audiology and educational audiology

 Most undergraduate students go on to receive graduate degrees in MS, MA, MEd, or AuD, allowing certification and/or licensure as a professional speech-language pathologist or audiologist.
 With graduate degrees in these fields, students will be eligible to work in the following areas:

 - Rehabilitation centers

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

 In addition to Utah State University’s admissions requirements, the communicative disorders and deaf education program has additional requirements: